One of the questions we are often asked by readers, is what was our best money decision? The one that made Financial Freedom a reality?

 IRD’s are less relevant if interest rates are trending upward.
 In which case you would likely end up paying a penalty equivalent to 3 months interest.
 But IRD’s are hugely significant when interest rates are trending down.

 The Mortgage Destruction Strategy

-While an extra $2000 per year doesn’t seem like much – it actually equates to YEARS taken off your original amortization (depending of course on your original mortgage amount and duration of term).
+While an extra two payments per year doesn’t seem like much – it actually equates to YEARS taken off your original amortization, and tens of thousands of saved interest payments (depending of course on your original mortgage amount and duration of term).